cacayan2/mitogenome-batch-processor/zmisc/docs/adr.md

 To support long-term evolution of the project, the software architecture emphasizes modularity, abstraction, and separation of responsibilities throughout the workflow.
 Individual pipeline stages are implemented as independent components connected through well-defined interfaces, allowing new functionality to be integrated without requiring extensive modifications to the existing architecture.
 Workflow orchestration is delegated to [`Snakemake`](https://snakemake.readthedocs.io/), while external bioinformatics software is encapsulated through reusable Tool API classes, enabling new applications to be incorporated alongside existing implementations.

 The repository structure, configuration system, package organization, testing strategy, and dependency management were all designed with extensibility as a primary architectural objective, ensuring that the pipeline can evolve alongside future research requirements while maintaining software maintainability and reproducibility.

+**Addendum:** In addition to the aforementioned, future extensibility will be enforced via rigorous documentation.
+This project involves many different layers of somewhat difficult to digest material that spans many different areas of software engineering.

+This includes but is not limited to:

+* Workflow orchestration
+* Object oriented design
+* Data modeling and abstraction
+* Python package management

+To achieve this and future usability of included code, three layers of documentation are included in this repository:

+1. End-user instruction manual (installation and how-to-use the pipeline for raw datasets, alongside common troubleshooting issues)
+2. Developer manual (a step further than this document - explains in textbook-style the general structure of this pipeline, individual tools used, and resources recommended to better understand the content)
+3. This document an ADR to justify each decision made for this project

+All parties using this pipeline: users, developers, or even just enthusiasts, will have most of the tools required to use this pipeline to run on raw data or fork for development.

 ## Justifications
 Designing the pipeline as a collection of modular and loosely coupled components minimizes the effort required to introduce new functionality.
 Additional workflow stages can be incorporated by implementing new execution wrappers, Tool API classes, configuration parameters, and Snakemake rules without requiring significant modifications to existing software components.